Breast Reduction Surgery & Procedural Information

 The breast reduction includes the cutting and removal of excess tissues.
 These can be glandular tissues, adipose tissues and skin.
 The amount of these tissues that will be removed during the procedure will be dependent on the aesthetic results the patient wishes to obtain.

-In addition to the removal of excess tissues, the cosmetic surgeon can also remove overstretched suspensory ligaments.
+In addition to the removal of excess tissues, the cosmetic surgery can also remove overstretched suspensory ligaments.
 The surgeon can also move the NAC complex (nipple-areola) and place it higher on the breast.

 Can I Still Breastfeed After A Breast Reduction?